nicknad/otel-sqlite/README.md

 These settings are most impactful on large, established databases where B-tree depth is significant.
 On fresh databases with fast NVMe storage, the WAL absorbs write latency — the B-tree optimizations primarily benefit read queries, maintenance operations, and sustained write throughput over time.

-### Migrations

-Database migrations are stored in the `migrations/` directory:

-The collector applies the initial schema on startup via `CREATE TABLE IF NOT EXISTS` statements embedded in the SQLite Writer.
-Migration files are provided for schema documentation and manual upgrades.

 ## License

 Copyright 2024 nnadolski